What makes someone successful?

 That type of behavior helps no one.

-Instead, be someone who’s positive and looks for opportunity (despite the situation), can rally a team, get buy-in and make things happen!
+Instead, be someone who’s positive and looks for an opportunity (despite the situation), can rally a team, get buy-in and make things happen!

 Being positive requires a change in mindset.
 For some, it might not be a natural place.
 But it’s important to realize the power of positive thinking and work towards building that type of character.
 It will have a constructive impact on both you and those around you!